microsoft/bedrock-cli/docs/service-introspection-onboarding.md

 You will need the following variables:

-- `ACCOUNT_KEY`: Set this to the access key for your storage account
+- `INTROSPECTION_ACCOUNT_KEY`: Set this to the access key for your storage account
-- `ACCOUNT_NAME`: Set this to the name of your storage account
+- `INTROSPECTION_ACCOUNT_NAME`: Set this to the name of your storage account
-- `PARTITION_KEY`: This field can be a distinguishing key that recognizea your source repository in the storage, for eg. in this example, we're using the name of the source repository `hello-bedrock`
+- `INTROSPECTION_PARTITION_KEY`: This field can be a distinguishing key that recognizea your source repository in the storage, for eg. in this example, we're using the name of the source repository `hello-bedrock`
-- `TABLE_NAME`: Set this to the name of the table in your storage account that you prefer to use
+- `INTROSPECTION_TABLE_NAME`: Set this to the name of the table in your storage account that you prefer to use

 ![](./images/variable_group.png)